Online aerial photography

 No, the aerial imagery you see online is a mosaic of ortho-rectified photographic images captured at a point in time.
-We capture imagery of the Perth metropolitan area four times a year, regional centres annually, the outer metropolitan area every two years and other areas every five to ten years.
+We capture imagery of the Perth metropolitan area twice a year, regional centres annually, the outer metropolitan area every two years and other areas every five to ten years.
 Imagery is available from 1948, but the majority of our online archive starts from 1999.
 We are continually updating our online aerial image library.

 Can I purchase aerial imagery taken prior to 1999?